RavenProject/ravenproject.github.io/_pages/wcc.md

     <div class="wrapper ml-80 m-auto">
       <h3>
-        The block explorer allows you to view the Ravencoin blocks, transactions, and address balances on a website
+        The block explorer allows you to view the Ravencoin blocks, transactions, and address balances on a website.
+Visit it here <a href="https://testnet-api.ravencoin.org/">Block Explorer</a>
       </h3>
     </div>